-It's important to avoid wounding oaks from April through July.
+It's important to avoid wounding oaks from mid-April through mid-July.

-Oak wilt (Ceratocystis fagacearum), first identified in the USA in the early 1940s, is a serious disease affecting many oak species throughout the eastern United States.
+Oak wilt (Bretziella fagacearum, formerly Ceratocystis fagacearum), first identified in the USA in the early 1940s, is a serious disease affecting many oak species throughout the eastern United States.
 The fungus that causes oak wilt is likely an exotic species but to date it has not been identified anywhere outside the U.S. The spread and impacts of oak wilt have recently attracted more attention in Michigan due, in part, to an extensive oak resource across much of the state, which comprised 10 percent of the forest volume in the state.
 Home construction or utility work in woodland areas, and other human activity, can increase the spread of oak wilt.
-The disease is present throughout much of the oak range in both the Lower Peninsula and Upper Peninsula.
+The disease is present throughout much of the oak range in both the Lower Peninsula and southern Upper Peninsula.
 It is especially abundant in some localized areas.